-- Expanded support for cross-government ODA capability building through the provision of rovision of additional DFID staff to assist other departments spending ODA.
+- Expanded support for cross-government ODA capability building through the provision of additional DFID staff to assist other departments spending ODA.

 - £333 million in ODA funding from DFID to the Foreign and Commonwealth Office (FCO), including an extra £50 million to support the UK’s existing foreign policy objectives and commitments.

 - £87 million of additional ODA funding to the Department for Business, Energy and Industrial Strategy (BEIS) to deliver the government’s commitments to help developing countries reduce their carbon emissions and adapt to the effects of climate change.

 - £65 million of additional ODA funding to the Home Office for the asylum system.